-Market Plan: Is there a realistic assessment of the unmet clinical need, market size, and expected penetration?
-Has management adequately assessed potential competitors and described how the company's offering will successfully compete with them?
+Market Plan: Is there a realistic assessment of the market size and expected penetration?
 Has the applicant addressed patients, market segments, value proposition, pricing, outcomes research, sales plans, marketing research plans, or results?
 If the applicant plans to seek acquisition by a strategic partner, is there a well-characterized analysis of exit strategy and valuation?
 Is there an appropriate basis for a reimbursement strategy?
+Considering the initial clinical indications for the product, its competitive strengths/weaknesses and pricing/reimbursement objectives, are market/segment penetration and sales/profitability projections reasonable?

 Clinical/Regulatory Plan: Is the clinical and regulatory path well characterized and appropriate?
-Is the plan milestone driven, and does it address both a positive and a negative outcome?
+Is the plan milestone driven, and does it address both positive and negative outcomes?
 Does the budget appropriately support the plan?
-Is there clarity on regulatory matters and current regulatory strategies?
+Does the applicant demonstrate adequate familiarity with pertaining regulatory guidelines in major jurisdictions (eg, United States/European Union)?
+Do development proposals reflect specific regulatory authority input?